libvips/libvips/doc/developer-checklist.md

 ## Adjust the order of operations in pipelines

-If you can, put large resizes right at the start (see [func@thumbnail] above), then area filters (sharpen, for example), and finally any point operations.
+If you can, put large resizes right at the start (see [ctor@Image.thumbnail] above), then area filters (sharpen, for example), and finally any point operations.

 ## Only enable the load libraries you need